benweier/PresetCommand/readme.md

 # Run Examples

-Preset Command can also run commands just like you would from a shortcut or menu item, and can also be used with a `settings` object in the same preset.
-Passing command arguments is not yet supported.
+Preset Command can also run commands just like you would from a shortcut or menu item, and can be used together with a `settings` object in the same preset.
+Passing command arguments is not supported.

+Commands are executed in Sublime Text's `Window` scope so commands that perform actions in open files (such as text manipulation) will not work.
+This is outside the intended design of Preset Command and it is recommended to use Sublime Text's built-in Macro feature to order to achieve this goal.

-### Want nothing but the code?
+#### Want nothing but the code?

 ```json
 {